 L-08 Voiding the Restlessness of the Senses; Accepting Only Words Related to One’s Inclination

-Asserted Topics: Various topics.
-Main Points: Various topics have been discussed.
-Commentary: Why does a wise person find faults with a Sant (saint)?
-In response, Maharaj says that a wise person perceives inappropriate traits in his own nature, and with a deep sense of dveshbuddhi (intense dislike) towards those traits,…
+Central Insights: Main Points: Commentary: Why does a wise person find faults with a Sant (saint)?
+In response, Maharaj says that a wise person perceives inappropriate traits in his own nature, and with a deep sense of dveshbuddhi (intense dislike) towards those traits, he actively works to remove them.
+When…

 L-07 Realising God through the Senses, Conscience and Experience

-Asserted Topics: The means of knowledge that leads to the ultimate redemption of the Jeev (soul).
-Main Points: Commentary: his Vachanamrut discusses knowledge that is attained through the Indriyas, Antahkaran, and personal Anubhav (experience).
-Is the cause of the Jeev’s liberation Jnan or Bhakti?
+Central Insights: Main Points: Commentary: his Vachanamrut discusses knowledge that is attained through the Indriyas, Antahkaran, and personal Anubhav (experience).
+Is the cause of the Jeev’s liberation Gyan or Bhakti?
 Or are there other means?
-In…
+In this Vachanamrut, Maharaj deeply elaborates on this topic using references from the Vedas and…

-Asserted Topics: Understanding the nature of Bhagwan.
-Main Points: Commentary: This Vachanamrut is centered around the analogy of the rope trick charmer.
-Just as a rope charmer performs illusions before a king, first tying his weapons and climbing into the sky to fight the demons, the enemies of Indra, and…
+Central Insights: Main Points: Commentary: This Vachanamrut is centered around the analogy of the rope trick charmer.
+Just as a rope charmer performs illusions before a king, first tying his weapons and climbing into the sky to fight the demons, the enemies of Indra, and then falling in pieces to…

-Asserted Topics: Developing firmness in Upasana Main Points: Commentary: This Vachanamrut emphasizes the importance of firmness in Upasana.
+Central Insights: Main Points: Commentary: This Vachanamrut emphasizes the importance of firmness in Upasana.
 What does it mean to have firmness in Upasana?
-It means to firmly believe that the Maharaj we have encountered is the master of all realms of creation, and to worship Him…
+It means to firmly believe that the Maharaj we have encountered is the master of all realms of creation, and to worship Him with this firm conviction.…

 P-05 Pride And Humility

-Asserted Topics: Where to maintain self-respect and where to adopt humility.
-Main Points: Commentary: In this Vachanamrut, Swayamprakashanand Swami asks Maharaj the question: “Where is it advisable to maintain self-respect, and where is it not?
+Central Insights: Main Points: Commentary: In this Vachanamrut, Swayamprakashanand Swami asks Maharaj the question: “Where is it advisable to maintain self-respect, and where is it not?
 Where is it advisable to be humble, and where is it not?”
-In response, Maharaj…
+In response, Maharaj explains that it is important to maintain self-respect in…

 P-04 Perceiving Divinity in the Human Traits of God

-Asserted Topics: Firmness of conviction.
-Main Points: Commentary: This Vachanamrut emphasizes the importance of developing firmness in conviction.
-In the Vachanamrut, Munibava asked Brahmanand Swami a question: “At first, one may have firm conviction in Bhagwan, engage in devotion and remembrance, but later, upon seeing Bhagwan’s human actions, one’s conviction…
+Central Insights: Main Points: Commentary: This Vachanamrut emphasizes the importance of developing firmness in conviction.
+In the Vachanamrut, Munibava asked Brahmanand Swami a question: “At first, one may have firm conviction in Bhagwan, engage in devotion and remembrance, but later, upon seeing Bhagwan’s human actions, one’s conviction begins to waver.…